Orano: Operations

 Orano is engaged in uranium mining, conversion and enrichment, spent fuel recycling, nuclear logistics, dismantling, and nuclear cycle engineering activities.
 Its main subsidiaries include Orano Cycle, COGEMA and Areva NC, which is active in all stages of the nuclear fuel cycle; Orano Mining, which is active in mining activities, including exploration, extraction, and processing of uranium ore, Orano Med which focuses on the development of therapies to fight cancer; Orano TN, which deals with the transport of nuclear materials; and Orano Projects, which is responsible for the fuel cycle engineering.

 Mining

 The open pit uranium mine at Arlit, Niger.

-As of December 2022, Orano is the third largest uranium producer in the world with 11% share in global uranium production.
-Orano operates uranium production sites in Canada, Kazakhstan, and Niger (the monopoly has been prorogated until 2040).
+As of 2024, Orano is the third largest uranium producer in the world with an 11% share of global uranium production.
+Orano operates uranium production sites in Canada, Kazakhstan, and has uranium production sites in Niger that are currently the subject of legal disputes.
 The operations of Orano Canada include interests in the McClean Lake uranium mill, Cigar Lake mine, McArthur River mine, and Key Lake uranium mill.
 In Kazakhstan, Orano has a joint venture with Kazatomprom named Katco.
-In Niger, Orano operates two mines near in Arlit, in northern Niger, and is also developing the Imouraren project situated 80 km from Arlit.
+In Niger, Orano previously two mines near Arlit, in northern Niger, called Somair and Cominak, and was also developing the Imouraren project situated 80 km from Arlit.
 In addition, it owns the mothballed Trekkopje mine in Namibia, together with the Desalination Plant near Swakopmund.
 In Gabon, it owns the site of former Mounana uranium mine where mining activities were carried out between 1961 and 1999.